hawkeye1900/SBC-Sept24/week-3/W3-S3-JQuery/challenge/readme.md

 Bootstrap is not only a great tool for scaffolding websites quickly, but its utility classes and pre-made components make it an excellent choice for maintaining and updating existing sites.
 For this reason, developers often migrate existing sites to Bootstrap to simplify updates and continued support.

 In this challenge, you will take one of your existing projects (either from Week 1 or Week 2) and migrate it to Bootstrap.
 The final project should be deployed using GitHub Pages, so it is accessible online.
+You've also learnt about jQuery Widgets, so feel free to use any Widgets that you feel might enhance your site further

 ## Key Learnings